splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/windows-config.rst

 To configure memory allocation, use the ``memory`` parameter, which sets the environment variable ``SPLUNK_MEMORY_TOTAL_MIB``.

-* By default, the Collector is configured to use 512 MiB (500 x 2^20 bytes) of memory.
+* By default, the Collector is configured to use 512 MiB of memory.
 * To modify this setting, replace ``SPLUNK_MEMORY_TOTAL_MIB`` with the desired integer value.

 .. code-block:: PowerShell